Occupation Order

 What is an occupation order?

 An occupation order is a court order specifying who is and who isn’t able to live in the family home.
 Such an order can also specify who can enter the surrounding area.
-Occupation orders are commonly used where one spouse has changed the locks to the matrimonial home and will not allow the other spouse in.
+These orders are commonly used where one spouse has changed the locks to the matrimonial home and will not allow the other spouse in.
 The purpose of the order could also be to gain the right to entry to the family home.
 An order can also specify which person will be responsible for paying the mortgage and the household bills.

 An occupation order falls under the scope of Part IV of the Family Law Act 1996 and is used to protect people.
-More often than not an occupation order is used in cases of domestic violence where one person has been subject to violence or has been threatened.
+More often than not an order is used in cases of domestic violence where one person has been subject to violence or has been threatened.

 What can an occupation order be used for?